PSchoknecht/PSchoknecht.github.io/README.md

 ## Publications

-### Preprint
+### Peer-reviewed
-Schoknecht, P., Roehm, D., Schlesewsky, M. and Bornkessel-Schlesewsky, I. (2019): *Looking forward does not mean forgetting about the past: ERP evidence for the interplay of predictive coding and interference during language processing*.
-Preprint, https://doi.org/10.1101/567560.
+Schoknecht, P., Roehm, D., Schlesewsky, M. and Bornkessel-Schlesewsky, I. (2022): The interaction of predictive processing and similarity-based retrieval interference: an ERP study, Language, Cognition and Neuroscience, https://doi.org/10.1080/23273798.2022.2026421

 ### In Preparation
 Schoknecht, P., Roehm, D., Schlesewsky, M. and Bornkessel-Schlesewsky, I. (in prep.): *Internal model updating under interference: An ERP study across the lifespan*.